 Give notice to the directors of a matter they want raised in the Board

-We will track any early stage unpaid work in the company with a system called Impact Points.
-This applies to members and non-members (ie. contributors) alike, and is separate to distribution of surplus.
+We will track any early stage unpaid work in SFH and it's projects with a system called Impact Points.
+This applies to members and non-members (ie. contributors) alike, and is separate to distribution of profit.
 Membership status does not affect Impact Points.

-Because SFH is a cooperative owned by its members, we don't have sweat equity in the same way as some other startups.
-Instead, we have a separate system to acknowledge the work people did without remuneration to get the project off the ground, and the opportunity cost staff wear by accepting pay below market rates while we get the business going.
-We acknowledge the risk people took giving their time to an early stage startup with no guarantees by putting a multiplier on points earned during the early days.
+Because SFH is a cooperative owned by its members, we don't have sweat equity in the same way as some other startups, when working in SFH startup projects.
+Instead, we have a separate system to acknowledge the work people did without remuneration to get projects off the ground, and the opportunity cost people wear by volunteering or accepting pay below market rates while we get the things going.
+We acknowledge the risk people took giving their time to an early stage initiatives with no guarantees by putting a multiplier on points earned during the early days.

 People keep their Impact Points even if they leave the co-op, and they are totally separate to ownership or investment shares.
-At some stage, when the business is thriving, we look forward to paying them out.
+At some stage, when SFH and it's projects are thriving, we look forward to paying them out.

-The “Impact Points” system is designed to be a clear mechanism in place to enable the Board to consider and fairly set a possible future discretionary remuneration for contributors to the coop and a project's development based on the overall performance of the cooperative.
-Impact Points are accrued based on the value a person contributes to a project.
-When a project is determined by the Board to be in a secure financial position, the Board may, at its absolute discretion, resolve to make financial remuneration to contributors that hold Impact Points.
+The “Impact Points” system is designed to be a clear mechanism in place to enable the SFH Board to consider and fairly set a possible future discretionary remuneration for contributors to the coop it's projects based on the overall performance of the cooperative.
+Impact Points are accrued based on the value a person contributes to the cooperative and projects.
+When a project is determined by the Board to be in a secure financial position, the Board may, at its absolute discretion, resolve to make financial remuneration to contributors that hold Impact Points in those projects.

-Impact points are determined by the contributions towards a project as a whole.
+Impact points are determined by the contributions towards a project or projects as a whole.

-The value of these impact points is determined by the work completed, as determined by the "value" and "effort" of tasks completed in ClickUp (our project management system), collaboration and other systems we use.
+The value of these impact points is determined by the work completed, as determined by the "value" and "effort" of tasks completed in our project management, collaboration and other systems we use for work and communication.

 Some organisational roles may have a lot of effort in the actual coordination of tasks and people, so they will have an extra factor applied, for the number of tasks created, managed, delegated in their management role; as well as other contributions valued by the coop.

-SFH shareholders wish to value all effort contributed to the projects, even while they are in startup phase and not in a position to provide immediate direct remuneration and monetary reward.
+SFH members wish to value all effort contributed to SFH and it's projects, even while in startup phase and unable to provide immediate direct remuneration and monetary reward.

-The Impact Points system will provide a clear mechanism for the Board to value this effort at a future point when a project is financially sustainable and payment will not threaten the viability of the company.
+The Impact Points system will provide a clear mechanism for the SFH Board to value this effort at a future point when a project is financially sustainable and payment will not threaten viability.

 Impact Points payments will be treated as a discretionary remuneration that is based on the performance of the coop and it's Projects.

-The Board may, at its absolute discretion, determine when SFH Cooperative is in a position to pay out Impact Points, and how the valuation of Impact Points will be calculated at that time.
+The Board may, at its absolute discretion, determine when SFH Cooperative or it's projects are in a position to pay out Impact Points, and how the valuation of Impact Points will be calculated at that time.
 The process for determining the value of these Impact Points will be developed at a later date.

-The Board, at its absolute discretion, may then resolve to make payments of cash remuneration to contributors that hold Impact Points.
-The distribution for cash for Impact Points is intended to be aligned with full commercial remuneration for members and contributors to the SFH cooperative and any of its associated projects.
+The Board, at its absolute discretion, may then resolve to make paid remuneration to contributors that hold Impact Points.
+The distribution of remuneration for Impact Points is intended to be aligned with full commercial remuneration for members and contributors to the SFH cooperative and any of its associated projects.

 Distribution of any remuneration will be proportional to the number of points that have been accrued and market data from tools such as https://hiringplan.io.

-At SFH equity within project companies are held on behalf of members in trust; that is collectively administered, owned and maintained by members of SFH.
+At SFH equity within project companies (such as isgood.ai) is held on behalf of members in trust by that project; that is collectively administered, owned and maintained for and by members of SFH.

-Unless specified separately for individual projects or ventures, being a member of SFH means that you are allocated an equal vested share of the cooperative starting after six months of involvement with the cooperative in any of its projects, as a member.
-The vesting time is based on Full-Time Equivalent (FTE) dedication to SFH, not just on the time that has passed.
+Unless specified separately for individual projects or ventures, being a member of SFH means that you are allocated an equal vested coop share starting after six months of involvement with any SFH projects, as a member of the coop.
+The vesting time is based on Full-Time Equivalent (FTE) dedication to the project, not just on the time that has passed.
 The FTE rate is based off contribution and activities, with full members usually dedicating between one to five days per week.

-Vesting of the share is accrued at the FTE periods after starting as a member:
+Vesting is accrued at the FTE periods after starting as a member:

 20% vesting at 6 months FTE.